sebastiancarlos/beachpatrol/README.md

 testing or scraping) and tweak them for everyday browsing, while also providing a UI which is both simple and power-user friendly.

 ### But what’s the point?
-Isn’t Beachpatrol just a wrapper around a Playwright browser?
+Isn’t Beachpatrol just a wrapper around a Playwright browser? <!-- omit in toc -->

 True, but it offers several value-added features, including: